shajra/nix-example/README.md

 | [run/](./run)                                     | scripts to illustrate this project                 |
 | [pkgs-make/](./pkgs-make)                         | Pkgs-make, the Nix library driving this project    |

-The links are presented in loose recommended reading order, starting with tutorials on usage, and ending with the implementation Pkgs-make.
+The links are presented in loose recommended reading order, starting with tutorials on usage, and ending with the implementation of Pkgs-make.
 If you don't know what Nix is or the motivation to use it over the alternatives, the first tutorial is a good place to start.

 If you don't have a preferred Markdown or Org-mode viewer, we recommend just using Github's Markdown rendering at <https://github.com/shajra/example-nix>.

-<a id="orgee6216b"></a>
+<a id="org5ecd229"></a>

 # Prerequisites

-<a id="orgea1efe0"></a>
+<a id="org79a4f64"></a>

 ## Knowledge